 In the Muck Boot range, the Arctic Adventure has been the best selling womans wellington.
 This is available in a range of colours.
 However, the sole pattern is fine for walking on hard surfaces, but will not provide grip on wet grass or mud.

-Grubs have the Skyline boot, with quilted upper and similar grip levels to the Muck Boot.
+Grubs have the Skyline boot, with quilted upper and similar grip levels to the Muck Boot option.

 The Grubs Frostline range is perfect for use in the Equine world, with the sole pattern providing good grip on both concrete and grass.
 The Muck Tack boot is the obvious alternative, but the sole pattern is very shallow and provides little grip on soft surfaces.

-Both Muck boot and Grubs Boot have a dedicated riding boot, with little to distinguish from each other.
-But going forward Grubs have the Ramilo - a fantastic riding boot utilising Kevlar.
+Both Muck Boot and Grubs Boot have a dedicated riding boot, with little to distinguish from each other.
+But going forward Grubs have the Ramilo - a fantastic riding boot utilising Kevlar matched with a VIBRAM branded sole.

 For general boot use, Muck Boots have the Chore Hi Boot - a traditional styled boot with a pretty standard sole pattern that is good for hard surfaces but not for muddy ground.
 On the other hand, Grubs have the Tayline with a tread similar to a tractor tyre and the Fenline with broad perimeter lugs for hard surface grip and inner spikes for grip on softer ground.